 - Have your child count the eggs when you put them back into the container!

-No matter what you do, have fun and remember that every opportunity is an opportunity to work on speech and language!!
+No matter what Easter activities for kids you do, have fun, and remember that every opportunity can be used to work on speech and language!!

 Have a question for our Speech Therapists?